alirezabonab/passport-tosan/README.md

 #### Configure Strategy

-The Tosan authentication strategy authenticates users using a ABPlus account and OAuth 2.0 tokens.
+The Tosan authentication strategy authenticates users using a Tosan Core Banking account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying an app ID, app secret, callback URL.